What Will Happen To My Student Loans If I Divorce?

 Community property states divide debts and assets equally, but Pennsylvania and New Jersey are not community property states, instead family courts will assess the situation and determine a path forward.
 A Bucks County family attorney can look over your financial details and strategize a path forward.

 Are you wondering who will pay off student loans once your divorce is finalized?
 Talk to a legal professional to understand what options are available.
 The family law attorneys at Kardos, Rickles & Hand help.
 Our dedicated legal team understands the finer points of family law.
 There are opportunities to create the life you want.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.